danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 that the world around him is there only as representation, in other words, only in reference to another thing, namely that which represents, and this is himself.
+Schopenhauer's own answer, offered in this same remark as an inference, is that the world *doesn't* get in.
+"Consequently, the understanding had first to create the objective world itselfa."

+Schopenhauer's own answer, offered in this same remark as an inference, is that the world *doesn't* get in.
+"Consequently, the understanding had first to create the objective world itselfa."

+being a creation of the
+understanding, as if our eyes were closed rather than open, and the world they saw, so to speak, were something produced rather than revealed.[^5] And the reasoning here follows the logic of a parabola having to be completed, or a pickle jar closed, if the difference between inside and outside is to be made rather than erased.
+True, we may seem to see *through* our eyes, as if they were open, even transparent, to a world truly outside us.
+But for anyone who experiences the dawning of philosophical discernment, on Schopenhauer's view, it is as if the eyes are indeed opaque, and the world we see something inside us:

+> It then becomes clear and certain to him that he does not know a sun and an earth, but only an eye that sees a sun, a hand that feels an earth; that the world around him is there only as representation, in other words, only in reference to another thing, namely that which represents, and this is himself.[^6]

 Nor is Schopenhauer alone, among philosophers, in his seeming denial of openness.
 There is nothing here that